mikitex70/redmine_drawio/README.md

     + url of image: the url is generated by the macro (from attachment or [DMSF]), using in a widget may require an AJAX call

-## Other works
-If you are using [draw.io] to create *Entity Relationship* database schemas, you may be interested to the [schema2script].

-This is a Ruby command line tool that parses a [draw.io] ER diagram and produces a DDL script to initialize a database schema.

-For now only [H2](http://www.h2database.com) and [Oracle](https://www.oracle.com/it/database) SQL dialects are supported, but it will grow in the future.

-Related to [schema2script] is the [sboot] project, that helps to create a skeleton Java application based on [Spring boot](https://projects.spring.io/spring-boot).
-It creates entities, repositories ([Hibernate](http://hibernate.org) based for now), DTOs, services, REST interfaces, up to a simple CRUD web interface based on [Thymeleaf](www.thymeleaf.org) or [Angular2](https://angular.io).
-It also creates some tests, which can be used as a starting point for other, more specific tests.

-It is in early state but it is promising; with the current version you can create a complete skeleton application starting from an ER schema, which may be a good starting point for more complex applications.

 ## Contributing

 Any code contribution is well accepted.
 There are only a few rules that I would like to be respected to easy merging:

 - work on ``develop`` branch and leave the ``master`` branch untouched.
 This is importat to keep the released versions stable.
 - I would prefer comments in the style used by [gitchangelog](https://github.com/vaab/gitchangelog); this will simplify generation of the ``CHANGELOG.md``.
   It isn't fundamental, I can edit comments and insert prefixes, or edit manually the ``CHANGELOG.md``, but it would be nice if you can help me.